sariaslaso/news_classifier/README.md

 ## testing

 The model is loaded and tested by running `test_model.ipynb`.
+The model can be used by running the FastAPI file `main.py`.